djz88/docs/kontejnery/containers.md

 - Lightweight(MiB-"hundreds of MiB")
 - Can be application oriented
-- isolation on a OS level(later on) process tree
+- isolation on an OS level - process tree

-Container technologies
+Containers technologies
 ----------------------
 - chroot *1982*
   + partial file system isolation